-Trump reveals new coronavirus guidelines for 'Opening Up America Again'
+Trump unveils coronavirus guidelines for rolling back social distancing in phases: ‘Next front in our war’

 "We can begin the next front in our war, which we are calling 'Opening Up America Again,'" Trump said during a press briefing at the White House.
 "To preserve the health of Americans, we must preserve the health of our economy."

-The plan, which Trump announced along with the formation of a bipartisan council lawmakers from both chambers of Congress, outlines “recommendations” for governors to develop their own plans to reopen.
+The plan, which Trump announced along with the formation of a bipartisan council of lawmakers from both chambers of Congress, outlines “recommendations” for governors to develop their own plans to reopen.
 It also includes a number of criteria that must be met in terms of numbers of infections and hospitalizations before they can open up.

 APP USERS: CLICK HERE TO READ THE GUIDELINES